A Term Structure Model for Dividends and Interest Rates: Numerical study

-Table \ref{table:abs_error} shows the absolute pricing error over the sample period.
-Considering the relatively small number of parameters, the fit is surprisingly good.
-Dividend futures have a mean absolute relative error between 1 and 4\%.
-The mean absolute error of the swap rates is in the order of basis points for all tenors.
-The fit with the dividend option, swaption, and stock option implied volatilities is close to perfect with a mean absolute pricing error of less than three basis points.
-The Eurostoxx 50 index level is matched with a mean relative error of less 0.1\%.
-Figure \ref{fig:error} shows the evolution of the errors over time.
-The largest errors for the dividend futures occur in the 2011-2013 period, which corresponds to the peak of the European debt crisis.
+We calibrate the model consecutively to one month of daily data from February, March, and April 2015.
+Table \ref{table:abs_error} shows the absolute pricing errors in the second, third, and fifth column, respectively.
+Considering the relatively small number of parameters, the fit is remarkably good.
+Dividend futures have a mean absolute relative error less than 1\% with few exceptions.
+The mean absolute error of the swap rates is in the order of basis points for all tenors and all three months.
+The model only contains two volatility parameters ($\sigma^I$ and $\sigma^D$), but nonetheless produces a relatively good fit with option prices on average.
+The Eurostoxx 50 index level is matched almost perfectly, thanks to the relatively large weight in the weighted least-squares regression to filter out the latent factors.
+The fourth and sixth column of Table \ref{table:abs_error} show out-of-sample pricing errors.
+Specifically, in the fourth (sixth) column we compute the pricing errors in March (April) using the parameters calibrated on February (March) data.
+The only degrees of freedom in this out-of-sample exercise are the values of the latent factors, which we filter out as explained before.
+The loss in pricing accuracy out-of-sample is modest, which speaks for the robustness of the model.